dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/gravsearch.md

 ### Prequery

-The purpose of the prequery is to get an ordered collection of results.
+The purpose of the prequery is to get an ordered collection of results representing only the IRIs of one page of matching resources and values.
 Sort criteria can be submitted by the user, but the result is always deterministic also without sort criteria.
 This is necessary to support paging.
 A prequery is a SPARQL SELECT query.